rmsuthar/ravindra/index.md

 - HTML, CSS, JavaScript, and TypeScript
 - Angular and React
+- Angular ecosystem for enterprise projects
 - Agile and Scrum methodologies
-- Build tool Webpack, grunt, gulp, and esbuild
+- Build tools: Webpack, Grunt, Gulp, and esbuild
 - Git, Bitbucket, Jenkins, and JIRA
 - iOS and Android-compatible web development
 - Web components and shadow components